RenatoEsposito1999/Multi-Modal-Emotion-Classification/README.md

 - Torcheeg 1.1.3

 All dependencies are specified in the `.yml` files located in the `envs` directory.

 ### Development environment
 The development was performed in a Linux CentOS environment on the [machine](https://informatica.uniparthenope.it/index.php/en/portfolio-2/251-nuovo-supercalcolatore-a-disposizione-dei-laureandi-dei-cds-di-informatica-e-di-informatica-applicata-ml-e-bd) made available by the [University of Naples Parthenope](https://www.uniparthenope.it).
 The machine is equipped with 8 computational nodes each equipped with 32 cores and 192 Giga Bytes of RAM for a total of 296 CPU cores.
 4 of these 8 computational nodes are each equipped with 4 GPUs for a total of 16 NVIDIA V100 NVLINK devices.
 Each of these GPUs is equipped with 5120 CUDA cores and 32GB of RAM for a total of 81920 GPU cores.
 The computational nodes are connected to each other through a high-performance network.

 ### Setting up the Environment
+At the moment the .yml file for the windows environment is not complete, because some libraries related to the audio-video and eeg models are missing, these libraries can be easily downloaded through conda.
+The linux environment is complete instead.

 To replicate the development environment, you can use [Conda](https://anaconda.org/anaconda/conda).
 The `.yml` files required for creating the environment are located in the `envs` directory.

 To create the environment in a windows system, run: